marvel-nccr/ansible-playbook-workhorse/README.md

 # Workhorse

-This is an ansible playbook for installing a workhorse server on an OpenStack virtual machine.
+This is an ansible playbook for installing a workhorse server on a remote virtual machine (tested on OpenStack and Amazon Web Services).

 ### Prerequisites